jewelsofthought/neshama/site/posts/qkab/dimensional_entities.md

 From my, the individual, point of view, it looks something like this:

 <blockquote class="poem">
 From the depth of my being rises the impulse.
 With enough power and faith, it bursts forth and engages the other.
-At that tangential moment/pt of contact, the “shock wave” spreads out in all directions, proportional to the impact/power of the interaction.<br />
+At that tangential moment/pt of contact, the "shock wave" spreads out in all directions, proportional to the impact/power of the interaction.<br />
 It could be fleeting; it could be life changing.
 </blockquote>